Ifycode-extension/gads-teams-doc/README.md

 ## Google Africa Developer Scholarship teams and projects

 Hey, congratulations on being accepted into the Google Africa Developer Scholarship program this year!
-This is a guide put together by past and present GADS learners and mentors, to introduce you to how GADS teams work from beginning to the end of the program.
+This is a guide put together by past and present GADS learners and mentors, to walk you through how GADS teams work from beginning to the end of the program.